A Note From The Editor, Karl L. Wuensch

 What if I didn't have any symptoms of cold or 'flu?

 Remember that 25% of rhinoviruses (the viruses that cause colds) have no symptoms.
+Often Covid-19 is asymptomatic too.
 The virus may be present in your nose but that doesn't mean you'll have a sore throat and streaming nose.
 It is possible that the only symptom may be the anosmia itself.
 Your doctor may describe this condition as idiopathic anosmia (or anosmia with no known cause) - however, this may still be a case of viral anosmia.

 Can a virus also destroy my taste as well?